garthgoldwater/letsdothis/readme.md

 ##Example Use Case
 Have you ever tried to plan anything over Facebook chat that involved:
-  A. More than three people, or
+  + More than three people, or
-  B. More planning than going out to see a movie?
+  + More planning than going out to see a movie?

 It's a nightmare.
 The two most obvious examples are potlucks and camping trips.
 You need to keep track of who is bringing what and you have a set of things that definitely need to be brought by someone.
 So Let's Do This (again, please help me with the name) lets you collaborate on a group outline with accompanying chats.

 Hopefully it will become robust enough that you can even "spin off" smaller groups from larger ones.
 So say you're planning one of those gargantuan family